rfordatascience/tidytuesday/data/2020/2020-03-24/readme.md

 > One of every 60 people in the U.S. lives with a TBI related disability.
 Moderate and severe traumatic brain injury (TBI) can lead to a lifetime of physical, cognitive, emotional, and behavioral changes.

-If you want to share an infographic or summary graphic from this data - please consider using the awareness hashtag: `#ChangeYourMind` and tagging the [Brain Injury Association](https://twitter.com/biaamerica).
+If you want to share an infographic or summary graphic from this data - please consider using the awareness hashtag: `#ChangeYourMind`, `#braininjuryawarenessmonth`, or tagging the [Brain Injury Association](https://twitter.com/biaamerica).
 More details can be found at the [Brain Injury Association Website](https://www.biausa.org/public-affairs/public-awareness/brain-injury-awareness).

 The data this week comes from the [CDC](https://www.cdc.gov/traumaticbraininjury/pdf/TBI-Surveillance-Report-FINAL_508.pdf) and [Veterans Brain Injury Center](https://dvbic.dcoe.mil/dod-worldwide-numbers-tbi).
 Additional stats can be found at [CDC.gov](https://www.cdc.gov/traumaticbraininjury/data/index.html).